hickeyma/granite-io-examples/reasoning_example.md

 This is great but I'd like to better understand the model's thinking or reasoning behind he answer it provided.
 It might be just me but I'm a curious type!
 Follow onto the next example on how to ask the model about their thinking.

-# Prompt model and ask for context as well
+## Prompt model and ask for reasoning on the answer

 This time when we ask the question `Find the fastest way for a seller to visit all the cities in their region`, lets also ask the model how it arrived at its answer: